ansible/lightbulb/facilitator/README.md

 #### Presentation Deck

-For automating with Ansible Tower use DECK FILE HERE and only navigate to the right.
+For automating with Ansible Tower use `decks/intro-to-ansible-tower.html` and only navigate to the right.
 Going down will take you through the more in-depth content and workshops of the Introduction to Ansible Tower Hands-On Workshop.

 #### Examples & Workshops